jbreitfelder/Daily_activity_data_analysis/README.md

----
-Title : Daily activity - Readme
+## Daily activity - Readme
-Author : Joanne Breitfelder
+## Author : Joanne Breitfelder

-Note : This project has been realised in the framework of the Coursera online specialisation in Data Science.
+Note : This project has been realised in the framework of the Coursera online specialisation in Data Science (Reproducible reasearch).
----

 ## Introduction